 Can I get insurance if I manage both residential and commercial properties?

-Yes.
-Most business insurance providers offer cover for property managers handling mixed portfolios.
-You will need to declare the split between residential and commercial properties, as commercial management typically attracts higher premiums due to larger claim values and more complex legal obligations.
-Ensure your professional indemnity limit is adequate for your most valuable management mandate.
+Absolutely.
+Most insurers cover mixed-portfolio managers.
+You will need to declare the split between residential and commercial properties, because commercial management typically attracts higher premiums due to greater claim values and more complex regulatory requirements.
+Ensure your PI limit is adequate for your most valuable mandate.

-Disclaimer: The information on this page is for informational purposes only and does not constitute financial, insurance, or legal advice.
+Disclaimer: The information on this page is for informational purposes only and does not constitute financial, insurance or legal advice.
 All pricing shown is indicative and based on publicly available data as of early 2026.
-Actual premiums will vary based on your business size, revenue, staff numbers, portfolio type, claims history, and chosen cover levels.
+Actual premiums will vary based on your business size, revenue, staff numbers, portfolio type, claims history and chosen cover levels.
 These figures are not quotes - always obtain a personalised quote directly from the provider.
-Compare.com.au may earn referral fees from some providers featured on this page.
+InsuranceCompared.com.au may earn referral fees from some providers featured on this page.
 This does not affect the completeness or order of our comparisons.
 For personalised financial guidance, consider consulting a licensed financial adviser.

 Ready to Compare Business Insurance for Property Managers?